 A short review of currently discussed pedagogies may be in order here.
 Education in the US is almost invariably accomplished through a lecture-based pedagogy.
 The educator stands before maybe twenty elementary school children or a professor stands in front of a thousand undergraduates and tells them what they need to know to pass the test to be given later.
 Much of the effectiveness of this process is based on the personality of the person delivering the lecture.
 A truly classical approach differs: the Socratic Method.
 In this approach the educator challenges the student to take a position and then questions them with a series of objections to their stance, forcing the students to learn on their own.
-A more modern departure from the lecture-based approach is that of constructivism.
+A more modern departure from the lecture-based approach is that of constructivism or guided discovery learning (Casad & Jawaharlal, 2012) which as had DoD implementations (US Army, 2019).
 In the constructivists’ class, the students are given problem and the educator is present to coach and to facilitate, but does not provide the answer to the problem.
 As with lecture-based instruction, both the Socratic Method and Constructivism are most effective with a very capable instructor who can facilitate the learning process without succumbing to the temptation of telling the student what they should do.
 Experience in the classroom has shown that many instructors are not comfortable in either the Socratic or the Constructivist mode.

 Looking at these three pedagogies, it is perhaps useful to consider the slightly different goals of education and training in both the homeschooling and military contexts.
-For the purposes of this paper, the following will be assumed: training is focused on the inculcation of specific skills, while education seeks to prepare the individual for future challenges, as yet undefined.
+For the purposes of this paper, the following will be assumed: training is focused on the inculcation of specific skills, while education seeks to prepare the individual for future undefined challenges.
 Both homeschooling and ADL should make optimal use of the most appropriate pedagogy.

 A little more on the pedagogy issues may be in order here.
 The most salient issue today is that lecture-based pedagogies are being challenged by constructivist pedagogies.
 Also in use is the ancient, but manifestly effective, Socratic method.
 As that method is used today almost exclusively in post-graduate education, it may be of little interest.
 The lecture-based teaching method is the most familiar didactic approach in the US.
 The instructor simply tells the students what is to be learned and they incorporate that into their knowledge base.
 The issues are that the passive nature of the learning is poorly retained, ineffectively applied to the real world, and does not stimulate innovative or inquisitive approaches.
 Constructivists, on the other hand, do not teach directly, but carefully identify educational goals, organize effective environments for discovery of the identified insights, monitor the progress of the students and facilitate the processes as the discovery unfolds.